RacecarJ/vesc-firmware/README.md

 <h4>November 2020</h4>

 * The VESC 6 MkV has been released, but the master branch has not been updated in the Vedder bldc repository.
+This compilation is from the dev_fw_5_02 branch.

 <h4>September 2020</h4>